 In Real Life, copper wasn't used to make weapons (probably because in elemental form it is quite soft for a metal): however an alloy of copper, zinc and tin called Bronze was.
 Bronze was used for weapons before modern steel was discovered/invented (steel is an 'alloy' of iron carbon).

 However EUO is a fantasy game, not real life.
 In EUO, copper weapons and armour have the following characteristics:

-- are 20% lighter (therefore lighter in the backpack)
+- are 20% lighter (therefore require less STR to equip and are lighter in the backpack)